Transition to Higher Education (Foundation Programme, L6, 20 ECTS)

 The programme will be delivered through blended methods (a mixture of online and on-campus delivery) and will include a range of lectures, tutorials, projects, and assignments.
 This structure is based on providing students with the relevant study skills, IT skills, and educational guidance needed to pursue a third-level degree programme.
 Students can avail of support and mentoring through the TUS Access Service.

 Certificate in Transition to Higher Education (Level 6, Special Purpose Award, 20 Credits)

 Contact: Anna Murphy

 Applicants in receipt of a means-tested social welfare payment can apply for a reduced fee of €100.
 (Funding to be confirmed for 2022/23).

-"The Transition to Higher Education course helped me to realise that college is for me and the confidence to know that I could be a succesful student", Derek, programme graduate and current student of BA (Hons) in Social Care Work.
+"The Transition to Higher Education course helped me to realise that college is for me and the confidence to know that I could be a successful student", Derek, programme graduate and current student of BA (Hons) in Social Care Work.

 "The lecturers on the course were very helpful and encouraging.
 I am delighted I did the course and I would recommend it to anyone thinking of getting back to studying, particularly mature students like me".
 Nicola, programme graduate and current student of BEng (Hons) in Precision Engineering.